 Keep your kids safe around water with these three steps.

-“Drowning is a silent killer.
-There is no screaming or waving for help like you may see on television,” said Purnima Unni, MPH, Pediatric Trauma Injury Prevention Program Manager at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+“Drowning is a silent killer,” said Purnima Unni, MPH, program manager, Pediatric Trauma Injury Prevention at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “In less than two minutes under water, a child can lose consciousness, and brain damage can occur after just four to six minutes.”

-“Parents assume that if their child falls in the water, they will hear a lot of splashing and screaming and will be able to rescue them,” she said.
-“The sad truth is that many times the child slips under water silently and even people near or in the pool with them have reported hearing nothing during drowning incidents.”
+“The sad truth is that many times the child slips under water silently, and even people near or in the pool with them have reported hearing nothing during drowning incidents,” she said.

 A – Adult supervision

 - Active adult supervision is arguably the most important water safety rule.
 At least one adult should be focused on the pool and close enough to touch the swimmers if necessary.

 - Designate an adult “water watcher.”
 This person’s sole responsibility is to watch the pool area for 15 minutes and not read or talk on the phone.
 After 15 minutes, pass the responsibility to another adult for 15 minutes, and so forth.
 Ensure that the “water watcher” is a sober adult who knows CPR and has basic swimming skills.